antontsv/flash-cards-container/README.md

-# flash-cards-container
+# Flash cards repo container
-Repo to build container for flash cards repository
+Dockerfile in this repo helps you to put flash